sharetribe/flex-docs/src/docs/references/extended-data/index.md

 See the [API reference](/references/api/) for each resource for information on supported extended data.

-There are five types of extended data, which can be divided into two groups - _data_ and _metadata_. _Data_ is written by users via the Marketplace API, while _metadata_ is written by operators via the Flex Console.
-Each type has different access semantics (i.e. who is allowed to read or write the data).
+There are four types of extended data: _metadata_, _private data_, _protected
+data_ and _public data_.
+Each type has different access semantics (i.e. who is
+allowed to read or write the data).

 ### Public data